 - filename (str.)
 The file name of the h5dict.
 This should end with the suffix '.hdf5' - mode (str.)
 The mode to open the h5dict with.
-This should be 'w' for creating or overwriting an h5dict with name given in filename. - silent (bool.)
+This should be 'w' for creating or overwriting an h5dict with name given in filename. - binned (int.)
+Indicates what size bins to break genome into.
+If None is passed, fend-level resolution is kept. - silent (bool.)
 Indicates whether to print information about function execution for this object.